fnunnari/YALLAH/Docs/Manual/Manual - Contributor - AcquiringClothesFromFuse.md

 * For each piece of clothes:
 	- Un-parent
 	- Remove Armature modifier
+	- Remove all vertex groups
+	- ShapeKeys.
+If there is a `mbastlab_proxyfit` with weight at 1.0, then:
+	  - remove the current Basis (so that the ShapeKey will become the new basis)
+	  - remove also the `mbastlab_proxyfit` ShapeKey, so that no ShapeKeys are left.
+* Open a UV/Image editor panel and manually load each `Normal` texture.
+Also `Force` it to stay in teh scene.
 * `File -> Externanl data -> Pack all into .blend`
+* `File -> Externanl data -> Make All Paths Relative`
-* Save to ... e.g. `AnnaInterpreterClothes_aloneE.blend`
+* Save to ... e.g. `WomanClothes-02-CasualJeansAndShirt.blend`
 * Quit Blender, reload, re-save, re-quit, ...
-4/5 times ... until you get rid of all unneeded textures.
+4 or 5 times ... until you get rid of all unneeded textures.
-(E)

 The saved scene will contain only the clothes meshes.
 These meshes can be used to dress a new freshly created MBLab character.